List of east–west roads in Toronto: Dundas Street

 Dundas Street was named by John Graves Simcoe in honour of the Right Honourable Henry Dundas, 1st Viscount Melville.
 Like Yonge Street, named in a similar example of cronyism, Dundas Street was created as a defensive road.
-Simcoe feared the impending invasion of the Americans following the Revolutionary War, an event which would occur in 1812.
+Simcoe feared the impending invasion of the Americans following the Revolutionary War, an event that would occur in 1812.
 Dundas Street was to connect York with Detroit, then a British settlement; it reached as far as London, Simcoe's proposed new capital.
 The street was constructed by the Queen's Rangers between Dundas and the Thames River in 1794, and later extended east to York by pioneer road builder Asa Danforth in 1797.

 Dundas Street used to begin at the present-day intersection of Queen Street West and Ossington Avenue.
 It travelled north along Ossington Avenue, then turned west at Garrison Creek along the current Dundas Street.
-By the 1920s, Dundas Street was extended east through downtown Toronto to Broadview Avenue along several existing but discontinuous streets, comprising Arthur Street (Ossington Avenue to Bathurst Street), St. Patrick Street (Bathurst Street to McCaul Street), Anderson Street (McCaul Street to University Avenue), Agnes (University Avenue to Yonge Street), Crookshank (Yonge Street to Victoria Street, now separated and known as Dundas Square) and Wilton Avenue (Victoria Street to Broadview).
+By the 1920s, Dundas Street was extended east through downtown Toronto to Broadview Avenue along several existing but discontinuous streets, comprising Arthur Street (Ossington Avenue to Bathurst Street), St. Patrick Street (Bathurst Street to McCaul Street), Anderson Street (McCaul Street to University Avenue), Agnes (University Avenue to Yonge Street), Crookshank (Yonge Street to Victoria Street, now separated and known as Dundas Square, though the public square itself is named Sankofa Square and Wilton Avenue (Victoria Street to Broadview Avenue).
 This was done by correcting several irregularities, or "jogs", between the streets.
 These jogs are evident east of Bathurst Street and east of Yonge Street.

-Amid the protests following the murder of George Floyd in 2020, over 10,000 people have signed a petition calling the city to rename Dundas Street "due to its namesake's involvement in supporting the gradual abolition of slavery in the British Empire in the 18th century" as opposed to immediate abolition.
+Amid the protests following the murder of George Floyd in Minneapolis in 2020, over 10,000 people have signed a petition calling the city to rename Dundas Street "due to its namesake's involvement in supporting the gradual abolition of slavery in the British Empire in the 18th century" as opposed to immediate abolition.

 Gerrard Street

 Gerrard Street was established on January 6, 1875 by incorporating Don Street and Lake View Avenue.
 It is named after Irish businessman Samuel Gerrard, a personal friend of the Honourable John McGill.
 The bridge over the Don River was completed and opened on December 16, 1923.

-Gerrard Street begins at University Avenue in the Discovery District, surrounded by Princess Margaret Cancer Centre, Mount Sinai Hospital, Toronto General Hospital and the Hospital for Sick Children.
-It travels west through downtown Toronto, past Toronto Metropolitan University (formerly Ryerson University) and Regent Park before crossing the Don River on the Gerrard Street Viaduct, constructed between 1922 and 1924.
+Gerrard Street begins at University Avenue in the Discovery District, surrounded by Princess Margaret Cancer Centre, Mount Sinai Hospital, Toronto General Hospital and The Hospital for Sick Children.
+It travels east through downtown Toronto, past Toronto Metropolitan University (formerly Ryerson University) and Regent Park before crossing the Don River on the Gerrard Street Viaduct, constructed between 1922 and 1924.
 The road continues through East Chinatown and Gerrard India Bazaar (also known as Little India).
 At Coxwell Avenue, the road deviates one block to the north; this split has led to the distinct parts being labelled as Upper and Lower Gerrard Street.
 Gerrard Street ends at Clonmore Avenue, west of Warden Avenue; traffic is forced onto Clonmore Avenue, where it can travel as far as Birchmount Road.